andersostling56/i3wm/README.md

 - launch --day is called from cron on weekdays at 9 am (when the stock market open). "day" uses the top and bottom bars.
 - launch --night is called at 6 pm when the market have have been closed for 30 minutes. "night" delete the bottom bar.

+main.ini: polybar main configuration file with bar defintions (primary and top in my case) colors.ini: generic definitions workspace.ini: as above stockmarket.ini: modules for each stock to monitor
+- the module calls aktier.sh to fetch current rate for a specific stock